What’s dyspareunia? Causes of pain during sex

 It’s also important to mention here that dyspareunia isn’t an experience limited to male-to-female partner pairings.
 It can happen with any partner pairing, with or without penetration, and with different types of penetration or stimulation.

-The medical definition of dyspareunia also includes recurrence: In other words, to be diagnosed with dyspareunia, the pain you experience during sex must have happened more than once or be considered chronic.
+The medical definition of dyspareunia also includes recurrence.
+To be diagnosed with dyspareunia, the pain you experience during sex must have happened more than once or be considered chronic.

 Dyspareunia pain can come and go, and it may not have a rhyme or reason.
 However, it’s important to note that this kind of pain can be a warning sign of another underlying gynecologic disease.
-If you’re experiencing persistent pain during sex, don’t hesitate to reach out to a healthcare provider or make an appointment with a local clinic for a pelvic exam.
+If you experience pain during sex that is persistent, reach out to a health care provider for a pelvic exam.

 Does dyspareunia go away on its own?

-Dyspareunia may go away on its own, especially if it’s pain that’s due to an underlying cause that resolves on its own over time.
-For example, if the pain was due to a local inflammatory reaction from waxing or hair removal, then the pain will probably go away after the irritation subsides.
+Dyspareunia may go away on its own, especially if it’s due to an underlying cause that resolves on its own.
+For example, if the pain was due to a local reaction from hair removal, it will probably go away once the irritation subsides.

 How do you fix or address pain during sex?

 If dyspareunia doesn’t resolve on its own, then there are a couple of options for treatment.
 What might those be?
 The short answer is that the treatment really depends on the cause.

 A multifaceted approach to treatment takes into consideration the biological, psychological, and social factors that are related to the pain.
 This could entail:4

 - Individualized pain management (i.e. prescription or non-prescription pain medication)